 The ability of a radio to maintain compatibility with current, and be adaptable to new, security measures.

-Views/viewpoints used to express the deployment side of the previously described HID, and patterns, e.g. application and resource factories to control application/resources, may be used to subdivide the STI profile for clarity and modularity.
+Views/viewpoints used to express the deployment side of the previously described HID, and patterns, e.g., application and resource factories to control application/resources, may be used to subdivide the STI profile for clarity and modularity.

 Interface Requirements